kamalpreetsinghh/My_Portfolio_Data_Analytics/index.md

 I like to solve machine learning problems which requires out of the box thinking.

-I am good at creating interactive dashboards and SQL for data base operations.
+I am good at creating interactive dashboards and SQL for database operations.